UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Methodology

 \subsubsection{Affine PReLU}

-The APReLU activation function is a combination of an affine transformation and a PReLU activation, formulated as:
+As speech characteristics and noise distributions vary substantially across frequency bands, we argue that a frequency-dependent activation function is more appropriate than conventional frequency-agnostic alternatives for speech enhancement.
+To this end, we introduce the APReLU activation function, {which combines a frequency-dependent} affine transformation with a PReLU activation, formulated as:

 where $x\in \mathbb{R}^{C\times T \times F}$ represents the input feature, with $C,T,F$ denoting the channel, time, and frequency axis lengths, respectively. $\gamma,\beta \in \mathbb{R}^{C\times F}$ is the frequency-dependent scaling factor and bias of the affine transformation, and $\alpha \in \mathbb{R}^{C}$ is the slope-controlling parameter in PReLU.
-The $\gamma$ coefficient is initialized to all ones, and the $\beta$ coefficient is initialized to zeros so that the affine transformation starts as an identity mapping.
-The $\alpha$ coefficient is initialized to 0.25.
+The $\gamma$ coefficient is initialized to all ones and the $\beta$ coefficient to zeros, so that the affine transformation starts as an identity mapping, which allows the module to start from a residual connection and gradually learn adaptations.
+The $\alpha$ coefficient is initialized to 0.25 following the commonly used default in PyTorch, providing a stable and widely adopted starting point.
 All three coefficients are learnable.

 Example APReLU functions are illustrated in Fig.~\ref{fig:aprelu}.
-It should be noted that, in contrast to conventional PReLU, our proposed APReLU enables a wider range of activation modes.
-Importantly, the scaling factor and bias of the affine transformation are frequency-dependent, enabling activating different modes for different frequency bands.
+As compared to conventional PReLU, our proposed APReLU supports a broader range of activation modes.
+Notably, the frequency-dependent scaling factors and biases enable the activation to recalibrate the energy across different frequency bands, thereby offering the potential to more effectively enhance speech components while suppressing noise.